 To empower volunteers to serve their communities, meet humanitarian needs, encourage peace and promote international understanding through Lions Clubs.

-Scott Dittrich, a Norfolk Lion for 28 years, was interested in starting a new and fun fundraiser that was going to be a big hit.
+Scott Dittrich, a Norfolk Lion for more than 31 years, was interested in starting a new and fun fundraiser that was going to be a big hit.
 He wanted the event to be exciting and for many people to be involved.
 Scott had started three other events with the Norfolk Lions Club: Community Day, Haunted Train Ride, and the Talent Show.
 In 2016, he approached the Wrentham Lions Club to join in a two-club effort to start a new event.
-On a cold, snowy day (April 1, 2017) 49 brave soles entered the waters of Sweatt Beach in Wrentham and raised $23,004.
+On a cold, snowy day (April 1, 2017) 49 brave soles entered the waters of Sweatt Beach in Wrentham and raised $20,605.
 In 2018, the group partnered with the Plainville Lions and together they organized the second Polar Plunge at a larger beach at Lake Pearl, Wrentham.
-56 brave hearts jumped and dove into the 39-degree lake raising $29,142.
+56 brave hearts jumped and dove into the 39-degree lake raising $26,474.
 The three clubs have now formed the Lions Polar Plunge and have opened the plunge to all Lions and friends across the state, but especially District 33.
-This year’s goal is to round up 100 plungers and raise $40,000.
+This year’s goal is to add more plungers and to raise $50,000.
 We challenge you to help us reach this goal!